 - for the period commencing 1st October 2019 until 30th September 2020 (inclusive) the discount applied in respect of Interruptible/Off-peak Capacity: - o at Entry Points is 10%; and - o at Exit Points is 10%. - for the period commencing 1st October 2020 onwards, the level of discount applied in respect of Interruptible/off-peak Capacity will be subject to an annual consultation.
-Once approved [method to be determined], they will be published alongside the reserve prices in the [charging statement or code].
+Once approved [method to be determined], they will be published alongside the reserve prices in the [charging statement]. - in accordance with Article 12 of EU Regulation 2017/460 the discount will be recalculated within the tariff period if the probability of interruption referred to in Article 16 changes by more than twenty percent;